Complex Property Division In Divorce Requires The Help Of A Skilled Attorney

 In New York, any marital assets and debts are subject to an equitable distribution during a divorce.
 This is a highly complicated area of the law.
 An equitable distribution does not necessarily mean a 50-50 split.
 Some assets, such as real estate property, cannot be split in half.
 An equitable distribution helps ensure that each side maintains property equaling the same value.
 Divorcing parties are also responsible for an equitable share of the marital debts.

-At the law office of Keith B. Schulefand, Esq., we have the skills and legal resources to protect your financial interests in high-asset divorces.
-Property division attorney Keith Schulefand has access to industry-leading experts, including forensic accountants and other financial experts, invaluable in helping us determine the extent of your marital property such as:
+At the law office of Keith B. Schulefand, Esq., I have the skills and legal resources to protect your financial interests in high-asset divorces.
+I have access to industry-leading experts, including forensic accountants and other financial experts, invaluable in helping me determine the extent of your marital property such as:

 - Primary residence, timeshares and other real estate investments